DumbMachine/code-nov20-ratinkumar/README.md

 2. Python-Package:
 Call the function directly from another service by importing the processor functions.
 This would make sense in a in-house setting.

+For cloud-like environment:
-Since this program solves a single problem and it can easily be hosted in serverless manner as well.
-Making use of AWS Lambda functions or Cloud functions from the GCP are a good possible solution to the problem here.
+Since this program solves a single problem it can easily be hosted in serverless manner.
+Making use of an AWS Lambda function or Cloud function from the GCP are a good possible solutions